 Matt Edmonds – Head Chef

-Matt’s impeccable cooking career has seen him wield his craft in some of the UK’s most prestigious eateries including the Goodwood Park Hotel, London’s RAC Club in Pall Mall, the world renowned Army & Navy Club also in Pall Mall and Searcys at the Gherkin, one of London’s newest iconic landmarks.
+Matt’s impeccable cooking career has seen him wield his craft in some of the UK’s most prestigious eateries including the Goodwood Park Hotel, London’s RAC Club in Pall Mall, the world renowned Army & Navy Club also in Pall Mall and Searcys at the Gherkin, one of London’s most iconic landmarks.

 Matt headed for the country air in January 2017 to become Head Chef at Auberge du Lac, the stunning Modern British restaurant on the Brocket Hall Estate, where he and his team’s excellence has already been nationally recognised with a 2 AA Rosette award in the same year!